Sparsh-N/sparsh-n.github.io/index.md

 I'm interested in computer graphics and backend development.

 ## Personal
-In my free time, I enjoy mountain biking, chess, badminton, and occasionally, ice skating.
+In my free time, I enjoy playing chess and badminton.
+Occasionally, I also go mountain biking and (rarely) ice skating.

 <!-- ## Publications